 Undergraduate Research Opportunities

 We are always looking for enthusiastic undergraduates who would like to work in the lab with us on new projects.
-If you are interested in joining our lab, please write a brief email indicating your interest and send it to Judith Kroll.
+If you are interested in joining our lab, please complete our RA Application indicating your interest.
 The best time to write is over the summer or a few weeks before a new term begins.
 There is no requirement to speak a second language yourself.
 The only requirement is to be interested in gaining research skills and in being part of an interactive lab group!
 Undergraduate RA’s can participate in the lab as volunteers or for course credit (via LSCI195 or EDUC198 at UCI).

 Graduate Research Opportunities

-If you are interested in applying to work as a graduate student in our lab, please write to Judith Kroll, and see the Admissions Page at the UC-Irvine Department of Language Science for more information.
+If you are interested in applying to work as a graduate student in our lab, please write to Judith Kroll, and see the Admissions Page at the UC-Irvine School of Education for more information.

 Partnerships in International Research and Education (PIRE)

 In partnership with Penn State, the PIRE (Partnerships in International Research and Education) fellowship creates opportunities for graduate and undergraduate students to conduct research abroad at our partner sites.
-For more information on the PIRE fellowship, please see the Center for Language Science’s website about it.
-Details to come about informational sessions and requirements to participate in this opportunity here at UC-Irvine.
+For more information on the PIRE fellowship, please contact the PIRE Project Manager, Jennifer Fogarty, at email@example.com.
+The PIRE Program page also offers some information on the PIRE fellowship.